Speech on Discrimination

 I would also add ignorance and fear of the unknown is a reason for discrimination.
 Even a close examination would make it evident that discrimination exists and is prevalent even today.
 However, like most crimes stamping it out completely will be a tough task.

-See Also: Speech on Martin Luther King
+See Also: Speech on Drunk Driving

 Fox News of the U.S, published an article on 7 th January 2024 about a man living in India who suffers from disfigurement caused by thousands of tumors.